-Luckily one of my relatives who lives in Hawaii, had already been paddle boarding for a few years so I had a board to get started.
+Luckily one of my relatives in Hawaii had already been paddleboarding for a few years, so I had a board to get started.

 It proved to be a lot more fun than I had imagined, and great exercise too.

-Hawaiians, being the first to discover surfing on waves, are also credited with first practicing stand up paddle boarding.
-It was initially just a convenient and more effective way to get from the shore out to sea where the waves were breaking.
+Initially, it was just a convenient and more effective way to get from the shore to the sea where the waves were breaking.

-In order to stand up paddle board, there are three necessary objects: a thick long surfboard that’s specifically designed for the sport, a long-handled paddle, and a body of water.
+There are three necessary objects to stand up paddleboard: a long thick surfboard specifically designed for the sport, a long-handled paddle, and a body of water.

-Apart from technique and lots practice, that's just about all there is to it.
+Apart from technique and lots of practice, that's just about all there is to it.

 Is It Hard?